Skip to content

 03

-Use the Rebuild vs. Fix-Up Quiz to decide whether the site likely needs a cleanup, partial rebuild, or full rebuild.
+Use the Rebuild vs. Fix-Up Quiz to decide whether the site likely needs cleanup, a partial rebuild, or a full rebuild.

 Take the Rebuild Quiz